jonathanwangyc/flappy-bird/PROPOSAL.md

-What background knowledge do you have on this kind of project, and why do you want to do this project?
-(Put another way, in what way will you be motivated to see this project to completion?)

 ## Project Goal
 For the final project, I would like to try implement my version of the famous game, flappy bird.
 I've never made a game using any coding language from scratch on my own, and I feel like this is the best opportunity for it.
-First, I just learn how cinder works from previous mp assignments, and it allows me to create ui for my game.
+First, I just learned how cinder works from previous mp assignments, and it allows me to create the UI for my game.
 Next, I feel like I'm equipped with all the knowledge needed to finish the project, and being able to solve the challenges I might face during the implementation.
 My biggest motivation for this project is to create the game with my own design and logic.

 ## Predicted Timeline